ocelot-cloud/docs/content/docs/overview/about.md

 title: "About"
 ---

-I am a programmer with a strong interest in privacy, ethics, and digital sovereignty.
-I always wanted to host my own digital infrastructure for maximum privacy.
-But the complexity of doing everything from scratch became a real challenge.
-So I looked for alternatives, but found that existing infrastructure management solutions were insufficient or expensive.
-I became passionate about finding ways to maintain control over my data without sacrificing convenience.
-This led me to the idea of writing my own software to automate the tedious aspects of self-hosting and make it accessible to everyone.

-Ocelot-Cloud was born from this vision to provide an easy-to-use digital infrastructure management platform for citizens and small or medium sized businesses.
+At Ocelot-Cloud, we are driven by a strong commitment to digital sovereignty, ethics, and usability for less tech-savvy users.
+We set out to run our own digital infrastructure, but found the complexity daunting and existing solutions either too limited or too expensive.
+This challenge inspired us to build a tool that gives individuals and small businesses full control over their data without sacrificing convenience.
+We do good by offering essential features for free, helping everyone gain independence from cloud providers and maintain complete control over their digital infrastructure.